Baxter Q-operator from quantum K-theory: Quantum K-theory ring of

+\begin{Definition} We call $\mathcal{F}\circledast$ the operator of quantum multiplication by a class $\mathcal{F}$. \end{Definition} As a diagram, this operator can be represented in the following form: Note, that the moduli space of degree zero quasimaps is isomorphic to $\N_{k,n}$, since a degree zero quasimap maps the entire curve to a single point in $\N_{k,n}$.
+This implies that the zeroth coefficient of the power series (\ref{qprod}) has the form: \be \mathcal{F} \circledast =\mathcal{F} \otimes +\dots , \ee where $\mathcal{F} \otimes$ is the operator of tensor multiplication by $\mathcal{F}$ in the equivariant $K$-theory, i.e. for $\mathcal{G} \in {K_{\bT}(\N_{k,n})}$

+and dots in (\ref{relcla}) stand for the terms vanishing in $z\to 0$ limit (called {\it classical limit}). \begin{Definition} We call $QK_{\bT}(\N_{k,n}):=K_{\bT}(\N_{k,n})[[z]]$ endowed with the multiplication~(\ref{qprod}) the quantum equivariant $K$-theory ring of $\N_{k,n}$. \end{Definition} Let us note note these definitions of quantum product and quantum $K$-theory ring are new and introduced in this paper for the first time.
+These definitions apply directly to varieties for which quasimaps are defined, for example, Nakajima varieties.

-Let us list a set of basic properties of these algebra. \begin{Theorem} The quantum $K$-theory ring $QK_{\bT}(\N_{k,n})$ is a commutative, associative unital algebra. \end{Theorem} \begin{proof} Commutativity of this algebra follows from the construction, by switching points $p_2$ and $p_3$.
+We are now ready to prove the following result. \begin{Theorem} The quantum $K$-theory ring $QK_{\bT}(\N_{k,n})$ is a commutative, associative unital algebra. \end{Theorem} \begin{proof} Every statement of this theorem, except existence of the unity, follows directly from our definitions and the gluing formula.
+Commutativity of this algebra follows from the construction of multiplication operator, by switching points $p_2$ and $p_3$, since our definition (\ref{qprod}) is symmetric with respect to $p_1\leftrightarrow p_3$.

 Associativity of this ring follows from the fact that operators of quantum multiplication by two different sheafs $\mathcal{F}$ and $\mathcal{G}$ commute.
-The picture proof of this is as follows: Here equalities $\bold{1}$ and $\bold{5}$ come from gluing formulas, $\bold{2}$ and $\bold{4}$ degeneration formulas and equality $\bold{3}$ is a deformation of the base curve.
-The existence and properties of multiplicative identity element in $QK_{\bT}(\N_{k,n})$ is discussed in the next section. \end{proof}
+The picture proof of this is as follows: Here the equalities $\bold{1},\bold{2},\bold{4}, \bold{5}$ are the examples of degeneration and gluing formulas which we discussed in Section \ref{glf}.
+The equality $\bold{3}$ is a deformation of the parametrized component.
+The existence and properties of multiplicative identity element in $QK_{\bT}(\N_{k,n})$ is discussed in the next subsection. \end{proof}